phirestalker/beets-oldestdate/README.md

- filter_on_import | True | During import, weight down candidates with no work_id so you are more likely to choose a recording with a work_id prompt_missing_work_id | True | During import, prompt to fix work_id if missing from chosen recording force | False | Run even if `recording_` tags have already been applied to the track overwrite_year | False | Overwrite the year MP3 tag field filter_recordings | True | Skip recordings that have attributes before fetching them.
+ filter_on_import | True | During import, weight down candidates with no work_id so you are more likely to choose a recording with a work_id prompt_missing_work_id | True | During import, prompt to fix work_id if missing from chosen recording force | False | Run even if `recording_` tags have already been applied to the track overwrite_date | False | Overwrite the date MP3 tag field, inluding year, month, and day filter_recordings | True | Skip recordings that have attributes before fetching them.
 This is usually live recordings approach | releases | What approach to use to find oldest date.
 Possible values: `recordings, releases, hybrid, both`. `recordings` works like `beets-recordingdate` did, `releases` is a far more accurate method. release_types | None | Filter releases by type, e.g. `['Official']`.
 Usually not needed